-Emissions of carbon dioxide (CO_2) and methane (CH_4) have been identified by PEL (2013) as the most significant GHGs relevant to the CGM.
-These gases are formed and released during the combustion of fuels used on-site (PEL, 2013).
+Emissions of carbon dioxide (CO2) and methane (CH4) have been identified by PEL (2018) as the most significant GHGs relevant to the CGO.
+These gases are formed and released during the combustion of fuels used on-site (PEL, 2018).

-Sources of GHG emissions associated with CGM operations include (PEL, 2013):
+Sources of GHG emissions associated with CGO activities include (PEL, 2018):

-- fuel consumption during mining operations (e.g. diesel, unleaded petrol and LPG) (scope 1); - explosives consumption during mining operations (e.g. ammonium nitrate fuel oil) (scope 1); - indirect emissions associated with on-site electricity use (scope 2); - indirect emissions associated with the production and transport of fuels (scope 3); and - indirect emissions associated with electricity lost in transmission and distribution networks (scope 3).
+• fuel consumption during mining operations (e.g. diesel, unleaded petrol and LPG) (scope 1);

+- explosives consumption during mining operations (e.g. ammonium nitrate fuel oil) (scope 1); - indirect emissions associated with on-site electricity use (scope 2); - indirect emissions associated with the production and transport of fuels (scope 3); and - indirect emissions associated with electricity lost in transmission and distribution networks (scope 3).

-6 AIR QUALITY MONITORING PROGRAMME
+6 AIR QUALITY MONITORING PROGRAM